smallstep/certificates/examples/README.md

 ```

 We will demonstrate the mTLS configuration in a different example.
 In this
-example for we will configure the server to only verify client certificates
+example we will configure the server to only verify client certificates
 if they are provided.

 To being with let's start the Step CA: